Pre-A&P Foundations in Science

 - describe the extracellular matrix and list its main functions

 - describe the life cycle of the cell, including major phases of interphase, mitosis, and cytokinesis

-- explain how substances are transported across cell membranes
+- describe how substances are transported across cell membranes

 - distinguish between active and passive forms of transport